EPUB Validation Quick Check

 Warning pattern: broken internal hyperlink

-Fix: Correct link targets in source front/back matter and chapter references.
+Fix: Correct link targets in the source front matter, back matter, and chapter references.

-Verify: All internal links resolve in reader click-through checks.
+Verify: All internal links work in reader click-through checks.

 Warning pattern: malformed metadata field

-Fix: Normalize title, author, language code, and identifier values before re-export.
+Fix: Clean up title, author, language, and identifier values before exporting again.

 Verify: Validator reports no required metadata field errors.